pgdr/talks/PITCHME.md

 ### Abstract

-Once you've learnt the basics of Python, the first things to learn that really separates Python from other languages are decorators and context managers.
+Once you've learnt the basics of Python, the first things to learn that really separates Python from other languages are

+*decorators* and *context managers*.

 +++

-Decorators are functions that wrap and possibly modify functions.
+**Decorators** are functions that wrap and possibly modify functions.

 They may alter the input to a function, or alter the output of the function.

 They may change the storage of a function, etc.

 +++

-Decorators allow you to write a function in the way it is supposed to be written, and if that "just doesn't work", let you decorate it to be even more powerful.
+**Decorators** allow you to write a function in the way it is supposed to be written

+and if that "just doesn't work"

+let you decorate it to be even more powerful.

 +++

 If you've ever thought "I must remember to clean up later", Python will help you with a context manager.

 You have probably seen the `with open` construct.

-We go into more details what that means and how to define your own `with`.
+We go into more details what **context managers** are and how to define your own `with`.

 ---